Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

 \subsection{Experiments Setup}

+We acknowledge that in all of our tasks, we use a pretrained model as an initialization to reduce computational costs, and we continue to privately train them using contrastive loss on private datasets (e.g., MNIST, which is treated as private in our paper).
+We note that our proposed algorithm and the associated theory are designed for \dpclip training from scratch.

-For image classification, we use the pretrained CLIP, and then, for each of the four datasets listed below, we finetune on the training set using \dpclip\ and report the accuracy on the testing set.
-For each image, we encode the image using CLIP's image encoder and then encode each of the text of the classes with prompt using CLIP's text encoder.
-We calculate the cosine similarity between the image and text encoders for classes.
+For image classification, we apply Algorithm \ref{alg:DP-GD} to image and caption pairs with prompt engineering.
+We then calculate the cosine similarity between the image and text encoders for classes on the testing set.
 The predicted class is the one with the highest cosine similarity, following \citet{radford2021learning}.

-We demonstrate that our \dpclip can be applied to a broad class of Vision-Language Pre-training models.
-To this end, for visual question answering, we use the pre-trained {\em Bootstrapping Language Image Pre-training} (BLIP) \citet{li2022blip}, which achieves state-of-the-art performance on a wide range of vision-language tasks, as the backbone.
-The detailed background of BLIP is deferred to Appendix \ref{app:exp}.
-We apply the same framework, the per-batch gradient clipping and noise addition process, described in Algorithm \ref{alg:DP-GD} on BLIP, while using a different loss function.
+We also demonstrate that our \dpclip framework can be applied to a broad class of Vision-Language Pre-training models and can therefore be leveraged to perform more complex vision-language tasks.
+One such task is image captioning.
+To this end, for image captioning, we use the pretrained {\em Bootstrapping Language Image Pre-training} (BLIP) \citet{li2022blip}, which is an extension of CLIP.
+We provide the background of BLIP in Appendix \ref{app:exp}.
+We apply the same per-batch clipping framework and noise injection process described in Algorithm \ref{alg:DP-GD} on BLIP loss function.
 We call this \dpblip.

-For simplicity, we focus on VQA problems within abstract scenes, where the questions and answers are restricted to abstract elements, as illustrated in Figure \ref{fig:test}.

-\paragraph{Datasets} For image classification, we consider four benchmark image classification datasets , namely MNIST \citep{mnistdataset}, Fashion-MNIST \citep{fashionmnistdataset}, CIFAR-10 \citep{cifar10dataset}, and SVHN \citep{svhndataset}.
-MNIST is a collection of greyscale images belonging to handwritten digits, with a training set of 60,000 images and a test set of 10,000 images.
-Fashion-MNIST is a collection of greyscale images of fashion products belonging to 10 categories, with a training set of 60,000 images and a test set of 10,000 images.
-CIFAR-10 is a collection of color images belonging to one of 10 classes, such as airplane, automobile, and bird, with a training set of 60,000 images and a test set of 10,000 images.
-Finally, SVHN is a collection of color images representing street house view numbers, which are images of printed digits of house number plates.
-We use the training set of 73,257 samples and extra set of 531,131 samples for training, and using testing set of 26,032 samples for evaluation, where the evaluation metric is the classification accuracy.

-For visual question answering, we consider the scene VQA2.0 dataset \citep{VQA}, which is a collection of abstract scene images along with questions and answers, with a training set of 20k images with 60k questions-answers and a test set of 10k images with 30k questions-answers.
-We use exact-match accuracy as our primary evaluation metric, following \citet{li2022blip, li2021align}, which measures the proportion of correct answers given by our model.